silhavyj/FAT32/README.md

 ```

 ### Storage
 So far, the only implementation of `IDiskDriver` is done using a `binary file` ("disk image") stored on the user's local machine.
-However, the generality of the interface offers different ways as well.
+However, the generality of the interface offers different ways of implementation as well.
 For example, we could send data across a network which would turn the project into a client/server application.

 ## Configuration